 The Glaucoma Research Foundation is a non-profit organization dedicated to finding better ways to treat patients with glaucoma.
 Its mission is to fund innovative research and support to find a cure.

-The National Eye Institute (NEI) was established by Congress in 1968 to protect and prolong the vision of the American people.
-NEI research leads to sight-saving treatments, reduces visual impairment and blindness, and improves the quality of life for people of all ages.
+The NEI was established by Congress as part of the National Institutes of Health (NIH).
+Its research leads to sight-saving treatments, reduces visual impairment and blindness, and improves the quality of life for people of all ages.